 - Fellowship in African American studies open only to doctoral students who will have advanced to candidacy by the beginning of the fellowship year.

 - Restrictions apply regarding acceptance of supplemental employment and/or other awards during the fellowship year.

-Deadline: Applications site will open on October 15, 2019.
+Deadline: Applications site will open on October 15, 2021.
+Completed applications must be received by 11:59 pm (PST) January 6, 2022.
+Incomplete applications will not be reviewed.
 Applicants will be notified in March.

 Applicants may apply to only one research center during a given funding year.

 For further information, please contact the coordinator of the appropriate UCLA Ethnic Studies Center.